What Is Glaucoma?

 Because the eye is a closed structure, if the drainage area for the aqueous humor—called the drainage angle—is blocked, the excess fluid cannot flow out of the eye.
 Fluid pressure within the eye increases, pushing against the optic nerve and causing damage.

 "I am a patient at ECI.
 I wouldn’t go anywhere else.
 Dr. Abramson … is a miracle worker.
 I appreciate each one of these doctors in their own special way.
 The wait during the office visit is worth it.
 I recommend Dr. Abramson over any other doctors."

 As a rule, damage caused by glaucoma cannot be reversed.
 Eye drops, laser surgery, and surgery in the operating room are used to lower eye pressure and help prevent further damage.

-With any type of glaucoma, periodic examinations are very important to prevent vision loss.
-Because glaucoma can progress without your knowledge, adjustments to your treatment may be necessary from time to time.
+Periodic examinations are very important to prevent vision loss.
+Because the disease can progress without your knowledge, adjustments to your treatment may be necessary from time to time.

 Early glaucoma detection is always available at the Eye Care Institute in Santa Rosa.
 Call us at 707.546.9800 or fill out an online form and our office will get back to you.
 Thank you for choosing The Eye Care Institute!